AgnesHendrickx/MTE/documentation/parameters.rst

       .. code-block:: python
          :caption: **/main/MTE.py**
          :linenos:
-         :lineno-start: 45
+         :lineno-start: 49
-         :emphasize-lines: 1,8,11,18
+         :emphasize-lines: 1,9,12,19,22

          benchmark = '5'

+         compute_vi = False  # This includes the volume integral computation by Gaussian quadrature, see
-         compute_vi = False  # Possible for all setups apart from DEM (-1).
+                              # documentation, possible for all setups apart from DEM (-1).
          if compute_vi:
             nqdim = 6  # Number of quadrature points, see documentation.